fitzterra/volt-div/README.md

 proportional voltage that will fall within the maximum input spec for the *ADC* input on the *Atmel* chip.

-The reading from the divider input will then be proportional to the true voltage we are trying to read, and then it is a simple matter of mathematics to calculate the the true voltage value.
+The reading from the divider input will then be proportional to the full input voltage we are trying to read, and then it is a simple matter of mathematics to calculate the input voltage value.

 Circuit example
 ---------------